lingtalfi/TheBar/discussions/file-manager-protocol.md

 - useChunks: 0|1, whether to use the **chunk upload** mode or the **regular upload** mode.
 - file: the js File object to upload

-- ?name: the name of the file (otherwise the server might take a guess based on the uploaded file).
+- ?filename: the name of the file (otherwise the server might take a guess based on the uploaded file).
 - ?directory: the relative path of the directory which contains the file.
 - ?tags: an array of tags to attach to the file
-- ?is_private: 0|1, whether the file should be private or public
+- ?is_private: 0|1 (defaults to 0), whether the file should be private or public
-- ?keep_original: 0|1 (defaults to 0).
-If 1, the server will keep the original file in memory for later recalls (if it supports the "keepOriginalUrl" feature described later in this document).

 In **chunk upload** mode, the following properties must be added: